 Skip to main content

-Join the Terner Center for Housing Innovation and the Land Economics Society (LAI) for a timely webinar exploring the intersection of Construction Defect Liability and Homeownership.
+On Tuesday, October 8, the Terner Center for Housing Innovation and the Land Economics Society (LAI) hosted a webinar exploring the intersection of Construction Defect Liability and Homeownership.
 Condominiums—long a vital entry point for more affordable homeownership—have seen a significant decline in development across California, with construction defect liability laws serving as a key barrier.
 These laws, designed to protect home buyers, have unintentionally discouraged developers from building new condominiums.

-In this webinar, we will present insights from our new policy brief, a panel presentation and a Q&A from the audience.
-The session will highlight opportunities for reform and explore the implications of these laws for the future of affordable homeownership.
+In this webinar, we presented insights from our new policy brief and California Community Builders’ Adam Briones hosted a panel discussion and Q&A from the audience.
+The session highlighted opportunities for reform and explored the implications of these laws for the future of affordable homeownership.

 Speakers: